WHAT ARE THESE PEASPROUT CHEN BOOKS ALL ABOUT?

 here’s a LIST.

-If you want to see the gorgeous map of the wu liu academy and hear the original recording of the book’s theme song, you might want to think about clicking HERE.
+If you want to see the gorgeous map of the wu liu academy and hear the original recording of book 1’s theme song, you might want to think about clicking HERE.

-If you want to see a video of highlights from the launch of PEASPROUT CHEN, then I don’t understand why you haven’t already clicked HERE.
+If you want to see a video of highlights from the launch of PEASPROUT CHEN book 1, then I don’t understand why you haven’t already clicked HERE.

 If you want to watch me tell Colby Sharp the story of my life in ten minutes without once saying “uhm” or “like” as a filler word, then for goodness’ sake, click HERE.